Football: Aston Villa appoint Unai Emery as manager to replace Steven Gerrard

 Emery will be joining a Villa side who are 14th in the standings with 12 points.

-The club face a tough trip to fourth-placed Newcastle United on Saturday while Emery’s first time in the dugout will be against Manchester United on Nov 6 at Villa Park.
-REUTERS
+The club face a tough trip to fourth-placed Newcastle United on Saturday while Emery’s first time in the dugout will be against United on Nov 6 at Villa Park.

+Spanish football expert Guillem Balague, in his column for the BBC, felt that Emery made the right choice because of many reasons.

+He said: “He comes to Aston Villa a wiser, older man, better prepared following his bruising spell at Arsenal, revitalised by his success at Villarreal and raring to go to help reignite the fortunes of a massive club.